What's On This Page?

 Acid reflux is a very common problem that stems from various different root causes, so before I tell you how to use baking soda, I want to make sure that you understand you should not be ignoring this symptom.
 It may be due to overeating or from using drugs that are irritating to the esophagus like NSAIDs, but it’s also associated with a hiatal hernia, parathyroid adenomas, esophageal cancer and more.
 The baking soda trick works well for simple acute types of acid reflux, such as the type triggered by eating salsa, onions or coffee.

-In this case, you can try baking soda for heartburn/reflux.
+Try using some of this for heartburn/reflux.
 It works by neutralizing stomach acid.
 Just dissolve about 1/2 to 1 teaspoon of baking soda in a cold glass of water.
 Sip it slowly until the heartburn subsides.
 If you are on a sodium-restricted diet, do not do this.
 Of course, everyone should ask their own practitioner if this is right for them because I can’t possibly know from here what’s right for thousands of you reading my article today.
 Do not use this chronically, it may lead to metabolic alkalosis and electrolyte disturbances which impact your heart and muscles.

 If you’re interested in more useful tips to help with various ailments read this: Folk Remedies and Natural Cures.